Glass ceiling: Hiring practices

+Pay Gap

+The Glass Ceiling exists on a spectrum that impacts gender with factors of race, physical ability, and social class, which causes discrimination at lower levels of the hiring stage to shape who reaches senior levels at the company.
+This creates a chain sequence of gender barriers across fields and countries; in a 20 year research period of 86 studies, researchers found that glass ceilings are most notable in higher paying positions but the discrimination occurs at many levels of the company including "individual, social, and cultural structures" This is linked to women having a higher exit rate across levels of a company due to high risk, family commitment, discrimination, and decreased wages, causing male-domination of a field.
+This male-domination leads to "masculine communications and structures" which women can not integrate with.

 Cross-cultural context

 Few women tend to reach positions in the upper echelon of society, and organizations are largely still almost exclusively led by men.
 Studies have shown that the glass ceiling still exists in varying levels in different nations and regions across the world.
 The stereotypes of women as emotional and sensitive could be seen as key characteristics as to why women struggle to break the glass ceiling.
 It is clear that even though societies differ from one another by culture, beliefs, and norms, they hold similar expectations of women and their role in society.
 These female stereotypes are often reinforced in societies that have traditional expectations of women.
 The stereotypes and perceptions of women are changing slowly across the world, which also reduces gender segregation in organizations.

 Overcoming glass ceiling

 Despite significant improvement of women's participation in the labor force due to equity programs, advanced education levels, and work-life balanced policies, women are still underrepresented in upper-level positions in the workplace.
 There has been substantial invisible barriers for them to reach high-level management position such as lack of social capital, low level of self-efficacy and self-esteem, gender stereotypes, and masculine organizational culture.
 In fact, individual, government and organization effort are needed to break double glass ceilings in which not only cultural and gender biases but also limitation of access to resources and opportunities have been rooted in the male-dominated workplace.